aleighton/Logs_Analysis_Project/README.md

 WHERE log.status = '200 OK' AND NOT log.path='/'
 GROUP BY articles.author, articles.title ORDER BY views desc;

+2. These VIEWS aggregate two tables with cleaned data as integer values, for both total and bad http requests.

 CREATE VIEW total_requests
 AS SELECT requests.time, SUM(requests.request) AS total_requests